piccard21/busy-load/README.md

 * **Overlay**
   * animate it like fade or slide in
-  * tinker with the options, like background, color ...
+  * fiddle around with plenty of options
 * **Spinners**
   * css - select from a collection of pure css-spinners from [Tobias Ahlin](http://tobiasahlin.com/spinkit/)
   * image - use an image as a spinner